 The Nazi Party (National Socialist German Workers’ Party – NSDAP) grew out of theGerman Workers’ Party.
-The Nazi Party came into being in April 1920.
+The Nazi Party came into being on 24th February 1920.
 Its leader, Adolf Hitler, required the party to accept and adopt the‘Fuehrer Principle’.
 This was the belief that Hitler alone ruled and governed the Nazi Party and that everyone else was below him and owed their position within the party to him.

 The Nazi Party was organised in a very particular manner with eight different layers.